THE ROLLING STONES: March 1964 - June 1965

 So far as we can tell, Bill acquired his first AC80/100 in late March / April 1964, ie. after the Stones' second UK tour.

-Left, an AC50 at Ryde on the Isle of Wight (22nd Mar.) - there are eyewitness reports of the concert here; right, Stevenage (1st April).
+Bill with his AC50 at Ryde on the Isle of Wight, 22nd March, 1964.
+There are eyewitness reports of the concert here.

 The "rule" after the acquistion of the new AC80/100 generally seems to have been that for gigs where one 18" Foundation Bass cab was to be used, Bill had the AC50 (or at least an AC50); when two cabs were to be driven, the AC80/100.